Melapress/admin-notices-manager/readme.txt

 5. Optionally, admin notices can also be shown in a pop-up window, from where you can mark them as read or permanently hide them.

 == Changelog ==

+= 1.5.0 (2024-06-05) =

+* **Improvements**
+	* Updated some URLs + links to point to the Melapress website.
+	* Updated the license file.
+	* Added more sanitization and improved code structure in general.
+	* Added "Settings" link in the plugin listing on the plugins' page.

+* **Bug fixes**
+	* Fixed: WordPress system notifcations were captured as third party notifications, thus hidden even when they should have not been.
+	* Security fix for missing authorization which would allow authenticated subscribers to retrieve list of user email addresses.

 = 1.4.0 (2023-02-15) =